nicolerollo/lablens/README.md

 ## Database design

-LabLens uses a normalized SQLite schema (`sql/schema.sql`) covering patients, source documents, extraction runs, panels, canonical lab tests, aliases, units, results, and a human review queue — not a single flat table.
+LabLens uses a normalized SQLite schema (`sql/schema.sql`) covering patients, source documents, extraction runs, panels, canonical lab tests, aliases, units, results, and a human review queue;
+not a single flat table.
 Key choices:

 - raw values and normalized values are stored side by side, never one in place of the other